Threat and vulnerability management control procedure

 Client patching

 All University-managed Mac and Windows clients receive security updates on a monthly basis, upon release by the OS vendor.
 These are distributed and monitored via IT & digital managed deployment tools.
-Key third-party software – including the Chrome and Firefox browsers, Flash plug-in and Adobe Reader – are also updated on a monthly basis.
+Key third-party software – including the Chrome and Firefox browsers and Adobe Reader – are also updated on a monthly basis.

 Where patches are released to address a critical vulnerability, these should be deployed within 14 days of detection of the vulnerability on university infrastructure.
 These can also be deployed at short notice and outside of normal schedules.